Following learning across contexts…

 CIVIC MAKEY: EXPLORING EARLY LEARNING AND CIVIC ACTION THROUGH MAKERSPACE TECHNOLOGIES AND PROJECT BASED LEARNING IN THE SOCIAL STUDIES

-As an invited international research partner to the University of Sheffield's MakEY Project (an EU H2020 Research and Innovation Staff Exchange [RISE] program facilitated by Dr. Jackie Marsh), Making Civics, Civic MakEY examines how 'makerspace' tools and constructivist pedagogies encourage participatory politics and civic action in young learners.
-Graciously supported by the Boston College - Academic Technology Innovation Grant and the Boston College - Research Incentive Grant, some of the questions we're exploring are: How do early learners use making as a means to 'construct' civic engagement, practice participation, and take informed action?
-What does taking a project-based approach to 'making,' with a specific focus on learning in the social studies, teach us about early childhood civic education?
-Working alongside of teachers in Michigan and Massachusetts, Making Civics, Civic MakEY examines the affordances of making through educational technology and project based learning.
+As an invited international research partner to the University of Sheffield's MakEY Project (an EU H2020 Research and Innovation Staff Exchange [RISE] program facilitated by Dr. Jackie Marsh), Civic MakEY examines how 'makerspace' tools and constructivist pedagogies encourage participatory politics and civic action in young learners.
+Graciously supported by the Boston College - Academic Technology Innovation Grant and the Boston College - Research Incentive Grant, some of the questions we are exploring are: How do early learners use making as a means to 'construct' civic engagement, practice participation, and take informed action?
+What does taking a project-based approach to 'making,' with a specific focus on learning in the social studies, teach us about childhood civic action, participation, and deliberation?
+Working alongside of teachers in Michigan and Massachusetts, Civic MakEY examines the affordances of making through educational technology and project based learning.

 REMIX/RETEACH: TAKING A PRACTITIONER-INQUIRY STANCE TO EXPLORE HOW STUDENTS REMEDIATE LEARNING WITH AND THROUGH EDUCATIONAL TECHNOLOGIES